The Pareto Principle tells us that 80% of the effects come from 20% of the causes. What exactly does this mean for busy business owners?

 And you execute!

-If you’re not taking this approach, chances are you’re struggling, frustrated, and confused about why you’re seemingly getting passed up by your competition, no matter how hard you work (or how great your product/service is).
+If you’re not taking the 80/20 principle into account, chances are you’re struggling, frustrated, and confused about why you’re seemingly getting passed up by your competition, no matter how hard you work (or how great your product/service is).

 The first step in smashing through your plateau is changing your behavior.
 You can read all the business books in the world, but none of that will matter if you don’t change your behavior.